 Despite the recent economic downturn, Germany has managed to retain its status as a 'safe haven' among investors while the country continues to possess one of the world's most important commercial real estate markets.
 Germany must, however, grapple with its troubled industrial segment as stagnating export demand and EU sanctions on Russia...

-The German renewables industry has grown at a phenomenal pace over the last few years as the country pushes for an expansion of renewable energy in light of the post-Fukushima nuclear phase out.
+German's renewables expansion has been undeniably successful in terms of capacity growth over the last three years and the contribution renewables generation makes to the country's electricity mix.
 Focusing primarily on wind and solar power, the country has firmly established itself as the European bellwether for green energy.
-The government have established a target for electricity generation from renewable sources, aiming to expand renewables so that they contribute 35% to total electricity generation in the country by 2020, and 80% by 2050....
+The government has established a target for electricity generation from renewable sources, aiming to expand renewables so that they contribute 35% to total electricity generation in the country by 2020, and 80% by 2050....

 BMI View : Consolidation is driving the German telecommunications market as operators strive to reinvent themselves as full co nverged service providers.
 O2 has acquire d E-Plus , Vodafone has gained control of Kabel Deutschland Group , and cable and broadband operators are exchanging assets that will bolster their presence in key cities.
 Low value voice and messaging services are being superseded by data-centric ser vices as more consumers demand ' everything everywhere' access.
 Consequently, business strategies are being reforged and...